seanpm2001/wp-jquery-update-test/readme.txt

 == Changelog ==

 = 3.0 =
-* Update for testing jQuery 4.0.0-beta in WordPress 6.5 and 6.6.
+* Update for testing jQuery 4.0.0-beta in WordPress 6.5, 6.6, and 6.7.
+Includes jQuery Migrate 3.5.0.

 = 2.0 =
 * Update for use in WordPress 5.6.